hhu1/kaggle-sheltered-animal/README.md

 fix_color_breed.py: reduce the number of levels in color and breeds so that it is suitable for regression;
 sol.py: run stepwise logistic regression.

-To find out the most likely outcomes, I ran stepwise logistic regression on each on the five possible outcomes.
+To find out the most likely outcomes, I used stepwise logistic regressions on each on the five possible outcomes.
 The R step function was used to select the best model by their AICs.
 Resulting probabilities were normalized to sum to 1.